jmlepisto/qimg/README.md

 #### Cool, how do I use Qimg?
 `qimg -h` will teach you the basics.
 Usage is outlined by `qimg [option]... input...`.
+- `-d <framebuffer dev>` uses the given framebuffer device or similar mock-up device file.
-- `-b <framebuffer index>` selects which frambuffer to use.
-Defaults to the first one found on the system.
+- `-b <framebuffer index>` selects which frambuffer to use based on device index.
 - `-c` will try to hide the terminal cursor and prevent it from refreshing on top of the image.
 - `-r` will repaint the image continuously to prevent anything else from refreshing on top of the image.
 - `-delay <seconds>` will set slideshow delay.